-Once I joined Quest in 2016, it became the center of my life, and at Quest I wear many hats.
-I’ve given a variety of presentations and introduced and coordinated new courses, including “Dance Panorama,” “Modern Hispanic Playwrights,” and “Conversations en français.”
-I also chaired the Nominating and Elections Committee and, after serving as prose editor, I’m now Editor-in-Chief of the Q Review.
+Since joining Quest in 2016, I have worn many hats.
+I’ve given a variety of presentations and introduced and coordinated new courses, including Dance Panorama, Modern Hispanic Playwrights, and Conversations en français.
+I also chaired the Nominating and Elections Committee and, after serving as prose editor, I’m now editor in chief of the Q Review.

 Quest faced a monumental challenge in September 2021 when we began simultaneously offering classes to members at home via Zoom and at our Broadway headquarters.
 In my view, no lifelong learning center has been as technically ambitious as Quest during the COVID crisis.